magohl/TalkToMeAPI/README.md

   - [mespeak.js](http://www.masswerk.at/mespeak)
   - SignalR client

-My first sample scenario used to try the API App was a Logic App getting weather data from api.openweathermap.com that the TalkToMe API then read out.
+My first sample scenario used to try the API App was a Logic App getting weather data from api.openweathermap.com that TalkToMe API will read out.

 ## How to use
 1. Deploy Azure API App
 2. Create and deploy a Logic App where TalkToMe is used as an 'action'
 ![image](https://cloud.githubusercontent.com/assets/1846780/11325058/07c80bfe-9144-11e5-8cbf-362b550b36a5.png)

-3. Connect one or more browsers to the API by browsing the API root URL
+3. Connect one or more browsers to the API by browsing the root URL of the deployed API.
+If you are unsure of the URL you can find the link in the 'essentials' section of the API App in the portal.
 ![image](https://cloud.githubusercontent.com/assets/1846780/11325090/0b3af8ae-9145-11e5-90b6-41bee2edac9c.png)
 ![image](https://cloud.githubusercontent.com/assets/1846780/11325079/939c1bb6-9144-11e5-8c1c-d80669ff5165.png)

 4. Run the Logic App
-When the TalkToMe action fires you should hear the artificial voice talk.
+When the logic app runs and the TalkToMe action fires you should hear the artificial voice talk.

 ![image](https://cloud.githubusercontent.com/assets/1846780/11325065/480cb1ce-9144-11e5-8bda-1fc04134ce3a.png)

-##Test using REST
+##Test API using HTTP
-If you just want to try the API App outside of an Lgic App and simply verify that it works you use a simple REST call like this.
+If you just want to try the API App, outside of an Logic App, you can use a simple REST call.

 | REST param  | Value |
 | ------------- | ------------- |